tanvi3104/Sampling/README.md

   - **Systematic Sampling**: Selecting every \(n\)-th element from a list.
   - **Cluster Sampling**: Dividing the dataset into clusters and sampling entire clusters.
 - Discussion of **practical applications** of these techniques in real-world scenarios, such as market research, surveys, and data preprocessing for machine learning.
-- Insights on **common pitfalls in sampling** and strategies to avoid bias.